-To obtain graph nodes, the full context is split by paragraphs and sentences.
+To obtain graph nodes, the full context is split by paragraph and sentence boundaries.
 We impose each node within 240 words in this work, though the exact limit can be task-specific.
-For a graph characterized by $N$ total nodes, there are $O(N^2)$ edges available, which can become cumbersome and excessive.
-It is also task-dependent to determine which pairs of nodes should be gathered edges upon, e.g. for enriching local representation, it may be enough to obtain proximal coherence relations by edges from neighboring nodes within a context window.
+For a graph characterized by $N$ total nodes, there are $O(N^2)$ full edges available, which can become cumbersome and excessive.
+It is also task-dependent to determine which pairs of nodes should be gathered edges upon, e.g. for enriching local representation, it is sufficient to obtain relation dependencies from neighboring nodes within a context window.

-Despite the daunting task of edge construction, the emergence of LLMs presents an opportunity: through LLM prompting, it becomes conceivable to actualize the entire graph without any human annotations involved.
-To this end, we introduce a two-stage prompting scheme as follows for the challenging edge formulation in \graphns.
+Despite the daunting formulation on edge relations, the emergence of LLMs presents an opportunity: through designed LLM prompting, it becomes conceivable to actualize the entire graph without any human annotations involved.
+To this end, we introduce a two-stage prompting scheme to tackle the challenging edge construction.

-\paragraph{Question Generation} For an edge $e_{ij}$ to be instantiated, LLM needs to determine important aspects to ask upon $v_j$ that reflect the retrospective coherence towards the prior context in $v_i$.
-Similar utilization of LLMs for question generation (QG) has been explored in other applications, such as performing QG for QUD \cite{wu-etal-2023-qudeval} and passage decontextualization \cite{decontextualization-newman-2023}, where LLM is prompted to generate questions directly based on task-specific criteria.
+\paragraph{Question Generation} For an edge $e_{ij}$ to be instantiated, LLMs need to determine important aspects to ask upon $v_j$ that reflect the retrospective coherence towards the prior context in $v_i$.
+Similar utilization of LLMs for question generation (QG) has been explored in other applications, such as performing QG for QUD \cite{wu-etal-2023-qudeval} and passage decontextualization \cite{decontextualization-newman-2023}, where a LLM is prompted to generate questions directly based on task-specific criteria.
 For our case, such direct generation can be briefly outlined as: